remotelyroot/remotelyroot.github.io/_posts/2025-05-18-SIEM-vs-SOAR-vs-XDR:-WTF-Do-They-Actually-Do?.md

 author: Remotely Root
 description: "Confused by cybersecurity buzzwords like SIEM, SOAR, and XDR?
 Learn what they actually do, how they work together, and why they matter in defending against threats."
 categories: [Education, Beginner]
-tags: [cybersecurity, siem, soar, xdr, incident response, SOC, threat detection]
+tags: [cybersecurity, siem, soar, xdr, incident response, SOC, threat detection, remotely root, remotelyroot]
 ---

 For someone who is just getting their feet wet in cybersecurity, it can be overwhelming and confusing to hear the wide variety of tools a security professional may use.
 Defining them alone can be difficult if you're new—let alone having a concrete understanding of how they function and what they actually accomplish.
 Nevertheless, I hope you find this blog post useful.
 Happy reading.